amsdard/AI-development-workshop/README.md

 3. **Verify app is working:** Visit http://localhost:5000/tasks - you should see sample tasks.

-4. **Configure your AI tool rules:** Rename and move `CODING_STANDARDS.md` file to become AI rule file:
+4. **Configure your AI tool rules:** Ask you agent to create rules with specific command (`/init` for Claude Code and `/Generate Cursor Rules` for Cursor) using `CODING_STANDARDS.md` file.

-   - Claude Code → `CLAUDE.md`
-   - GitHub Copilot → `.github/copilot-instructions.md`
-   - Cursor → `.cursor/rules/rules.md`
-   - Other tools → Copy the appropriate rule file to your tool's config
+In case of Github Copilot or other tool you can copy content of `CODING_STANDARDS.md` into new file: `.github/copilot-instructions.md` or appropraite for you tool.

 ## 🚦 Ready to Start?